harel-coffee/Short-text-corpus-with-focus-on-humor-detection-auto/README.md

     Filetype: .pickle
     Size: 11743 items
     Sources: Twitter.com, www.textfiles.com/humor/, http://www.funnyshortjokes.com/, http://www.laughfactory.com/jokes, http://goodriddlesnow.com/jokes/, http://onelinefun.com and several other, smaller contributors
     Short description: This dataset contains all humorous jokes that were gathered in the process, which can be used as positive samples for humor recognition tasks.
 Jokes that had a Jaccard similarity coefficient higher than or equal to 0.9 were removed  in the deduplication process (Deduplication.py).
 This dataset was used to compile datasets 1.1 and 1.2.
-The first contains just the jokes in this dataset shorter than 140 letters(!), whereas the latter consists of all jokes containing more than 140 letters.
+The first contains just the jokes in this dataset shorter than 140 characters, whereas the latter consists of all jokes containing more than 140 letters.
 Disclaimer: Some of the jokes may be racist, homophobic or insulting in another way.

 ## 1.1.
 Oneliners

     Filename: short_oneliners
     Filetype: .pickle
-    Size: 10511 items
+    Size: 10076 items

 ## 1.2.
 Longer jokes

     Filename: longer_jokes
     Filetype: .pickle
-    Size: 1232 items
+    Size: 1667 items

 ## 2. Reuters Headlines